suraj-singh127/ISC-Docs-Tool-Webapp/README.md

 # ISC Docs - A web app

-ISC Docs Tool Web app is a tool to manage all your cloud content at one place in a manageable way so as to seamlessly filter through content without any distraction of disturbance.
+ISC Docs Tool Web app is a tool to manage all your cloud content at one place in a manageable way so as to seamlessly filter through content without any distraction or disturbance.
+It can also be used to bookmark important articles and search for them real quick whenever you need them.

 ## Table of contents